pkarl/pinterest-junior/README.md

 I recommend you use the wonderful `virtualenv` and `virtualenvwrapper` tools for your development environment.

+## Static file handling

+Static files are JavaScript, CSS, or image files that accompany each app.
+Every application module in the django project has its own `/static` directory which contains the static files for that module.

+There is a global `/static` directory located at the project root (the contents of which are ignored by git) where all of these static files will be collected upon running the `python manage.py collectstatic` command, which refers to the `STATIC_ROOT`, `STATIC_URL`, `STATICFILES_DIRS`, and `STATICFILES_FINDERS` vars in your `settings.py`.

 ## TODO

 * JS to lay results out in mulitple columns